Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/roi-tracker.md

-# Roi Tracker
+# ROI Tracker

-[RoiTracker](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.RoiTracker.html) is a new feature of Media Vision API since Tizen 7.0(C# API10).
-This API allows users to obtain the proper ROI coordinates that users want to track in an image.
+ROI Tracker is a new feature of the Media Vision API since Tizen 7.0 (C# API10).
+The [RoiTracker](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.RoiTracker.html) API allows users to obtain the proper ROI coordinates that users want to track in an image.
 For example, when an image and ROI coordinates are provided as input to this API, the Media Vision framework will process the given image and ROI coordinates from the decoded image data and will provide ROI coordinates within the given image.

 ## Prerequisites

-To enable your application to use the ROI tracker and generation functionality, follow these steps below:
+To enable your application to use the ROI tracker and generation functionality, follow the steps below:

 1. Install the NuGet packages for Media Vision.
-2. To use ROI Trac, include the [Tizen.Multimedia](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.html) and [Tizen.Multimedia.Vision](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.html) namespaces in your application:
+2. To use ROI Tracker, include the [Tizen.Multimedia](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.html) and [Tizen.Multimedia.Vision](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.html) namespaces in your application:

     ```csharp
     using Tizen.Multimedia;
     using Tizen.Multimedia.Vision;
     ```

-## Preparing a MediaVisionSource
+## Prepare a MediaVisionSource

 Prepare an input source to track.
 In this example, we use [ImageUtil](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Util.ImageUtil.html) APIs to get the image buffer.